Too many prostitutes and too much absinth.

-In the end Toulouse-Lautrec partied too hard.
+In the end, Toulouse-Lautrec partied too hard.
 He contracted syphilis from Rosa La Rouge, a prostitute and model, and it took more and more liquor to forget his chronic pain.
-At age 36 he drank himself to death with a drink of his own invention — the Earthquake (Tremblement de Terre) — one half absinth, one half cognac.
+At age 36 he drank himself to death with a drink of his own invention — the Earthquake (Tremblement de Terre) — one-half absinthe, one-half cognac.

-Toulouse-Lautrec’s work is a dizzying dive into the music, parties, and brothels of turn of the century Paris — so put on the Weeknd and explore, just remember to go easy on the absinth.
+Toulouse-Lautrec’s work is a dizzying dive into the music, parties, and brothels of turn-of-the-century Paris — so put on the Weeknd and explore, just remember to go easy on the absinthe.